-In July 2021, we entered into an offer letter with Mr. Rumley, pursuant to which he served as Chief Accounting Officer.
-Mr. Rumley's offer letter provides for, among other things, base salary, annual performance bonus and severance payments.
-Under the provisions of the offer letter, Mr. Rumley's base salary was \$300,000 per year.
-The offer letter also includes an annual performance bonus of up to fifty percent of Mr. Rumley's base salary rate based upon our board of directors' assessment of his performance and our attainment of goals as determined by our board of directors.
-The offer letter also includes an award of restricted stock units equal to \$425,000, which vests in three equal annual installments beginning on July 12, 2022.
-Under the offer letter, Mr. Rumley's employment was at will.
-Mr. Rumley resigned from his position as Chief Accounting Officer in March 2022.
+In March 2022, we entered into an offer letter with Mr. Parker, pursuant to which he serves as Executive Vice President of Sales and Business Development.
+Mr. Parker's offer letter provides for, among other things, base salary, annual performance bonus and severance payments.
+Under the provisions of the offer letter, Mr. Parker's base salary is \$330,000 per year.
+The offer letter also includes an annual performance bonus of up to fifty percent of Mr. Parker's base salary rate based upon our board of directors' assessment of his performance and our attainment of goals as determined by our board of directors.
+The offer letter also includes an award of 5,000 restricted stock units, which vest over three years.
+Under the offer letter, if Mr. Parker's employment is terminated by us without cause or by Mr. Parker for good reason and such termination is considered a "Separation from Service" as defined by Treasury Regulation Section 1.409A-1(h), Mr. Parker will, subject to his execution of a release of claims within 45 days of termination, (i) be paid cash severance of an amount equal to six months of his base salary in effect as of the date of separation and (ii) be reimbursed for COBRA expenses until the earliest to occur of (x) the six-month anniversary of termination or resignation, (y) the date of obtaining health care coverage from another source and (z) the date on which COBRA benefits expire.